 In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments - Overall (Topic 825-10), which updates certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
 ASU 2016-01 will be effective for the Company beginning in the first quarter of 2018, and early adoption is not permitted.
-We are currently evaluating the potential impact that this standard may have on our consolidated financial statements.
+We do not believe this guidance will have a material impact on our consolidated financial statements.

 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which amends the existing accounting standards for revenue recognition.
 ASU 2014-09 is based on principles that govern the recognition of revenue at an amount an entity expects to be entitled when products are transferred to customers.
-Subsequently, the FASB has issued the following standards related to ASU 2014-09: ASU No. 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations; ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing; and ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical Expedients.
-We must adopt ASU 2016-08, ASU 2016-10 and ASU 2016-12 with ASU 2014-09 (collectively, the "new revenue standards"), which will be effective for us beginning in the first quarter of 2018, and early adoption is permitted beginning in the first quarter of 2017.
+Subsequently, the FASB has issued the following standards related to ASU 2014-09: ASU No. 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations; ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing; and ASU No. 2016-12, Revenue from Contracts with Customers (Topic 606): Narrow-Scope Improvements and Practical

+Expedients.
+We must adopt ASU 2016-08, ASU 2016-10 and ASU 2016-12 with ASU 2014-09 (collectively, the "new revenue standards"), which will be effective for us beginning in the first quarter of 2018.
 The new revenue standards may be applied retrospectively to each prior period presented or prospectively with the cumulative effect recognized as of the date of adoption.
-We are currently evaluating the timing of our adoption and the impact of adopting the new revenue standards on our consolidated financial statements.
+Given the Company's current level of revenue, we do not expect a significant impact from the adoption of this new accounting guidance on our financial statements and footnote disclosures.